cborchert/english-for-devs/README.md

 You can preview the production build with `npm run preview`.

+## Deploying the pocketbase backend

+Check the readme in `_backend/` for more information on how to deploy to fly.io.

+## Deploying the sveltekit app

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+We're deploying to netlify without any special set up so we're sticking with the default adapter (`adapter-auto`).
+A netlify.toml file is included in the project root.